DeNetPRO/Node/guides/configuring-cli.md

-# DeNet Datakeeper Node Configuration
+# DeNet Datakeeper Node CLI Configuration

 If you see the following window, your node is ready to be configured.
 ![](../assets/successful-startup.png)